 Wire Harness Design Automation Basics I

-This webinar, part 1 of a 2-part series, covers the logical part of the wire harness design process consisting of creating the wiring diagram and the topology design.
+This webinar, part 1 of a 2-part series, is an introduction to the electrical design process using E3.series.
+It covers the logical part of the wire harness design process consisting of creating the wiring diagram and the topology design.

 At the beginning of the engineering process, we will develop a system using functions and signals using E3.cable.
 Next, we will create the wiring diagram with the information from the functional design.
 Assigning components to the functions will lead to specific connection types.
 Additionally, we will import information from a PCB layout for further use.

 Plugs and mating connectors are complex components with many additional parts and a wide range of crimp parts.
 Crimp parts are selected automatically by the connecting wire according to the wire cross-section.
 Once added from the library all additional parts will automatically appear in the bill of material.

 At the end of the design flow of the logical part, we will explore and use the topology and wiring path to assign wires and cables to a harness.